google/page-alloc-bench/README.md

   background.
 - `kernel_page_allocs`: Total number of pages the antagonistic kernel workers could allocate
+- `kernel_alloc_failures`: Number of times the kernel workers failed to allocate a page.
+Allocations are performed with expontential backoff so it's likely the only relevant aspect of this metric is whether it's zero or nonzero.
+If nonzero, perhaps something is wrong and the other metrics should be eyed with suspicion.
 - `kernel_page_allocs_remote`: Of the above, the number of pages that came from a remote NUMA node.
 - `kernel_page_alloc_latencies_ns`: Sample of latencies for the kernel